-Yet, it’s often best to learn how to create an icon before beginning to download and install icon sets.
+It is best to learn how to create an icon before beginning to download and install icon sets.
 Since Rainmeter skin settings are text-based, learning your way around Rainmeter skins will help you get the most out of your skins.

 Head to the Rainmeter folder within your Documents folder, which is created by default when you install Rainmeter.
 Then, create a folder within this directory to hold your icons.
 Name it whatever you’d like.

 [Rainmeter] Update=1000 LeftMouseUpAction=["[address]"] [Background] Meter=Image ImageName=[image file name].png W=[width] H= PreserveAspectRatio=1

 This will allow Rainmeter to recognize your skin.
 You’ll have to replace the three bold parameters above.

-Your Rainmeter folder should look something like the following.
+Your Rainmeter folder should look something like the following:

-Placing Your Icon
+Placing Your Rainmeter Icon

 Now that you’ve created your icon, it’s time to place it.
-First, ensure that you have your INI and image file in the same place.
+First, ensure that you have your INI and image file in the same folder.
 Next, click Refresh All in the lower left-hand side of your Manage Rainmeter window.